 My big tip for Thinkster Math’s trial is to sign up when you have at least a few nonhectic days.
 Your free 7 day trial will begin straight away once you’ve signed up and your child will have the chance to try a sample worksheet, take a diagnostic test, try some worksheets based on the questions they got wrong on the test and even speak to their instructor.
 Those families who get straight on with the Sample and Diagnostic test, worksheets and conference with the instructor will have a real insight into their child’s math learning gaps as well as into the Thinkster Math program and will be in a great position to decide whether Thinkster Math will work for their families.

 Ask for the trial to be extended

-Some families sign up and don’t get round to completing the Sample or Skills Assessment or they complete those but don’t get round to trying the worksheets or speaking to the instructor.
+Some families sign up and don’t get around to completing the Sample or Skills Assessment or they complete those but don’t get around to trying the worksheets or speaking to the instructor.
 In that case, it is possible to get your trial extended for a few more days by contacting the Thinkster Math support team.

 Use the insights the Thinkster Math program gives you